LittleHaku/DrumScribe-AI/docs/planning.md

-# Planning: Automatic Drum Transcription
+# Planning: Automatic Drum Transcription (Notebook-Focused Development)

 ## Summary

-This project aims to build a Python-based system that takes a raw drum audio track (WAV/MP3 file) as input and outputs a corresponding MIDI file representing the detected drum hits.
+This project aims to build a Python-based system, developed primarily within a **Jupyter Notebook** for assignment purposes, that takes a raw drum audio track (WAV/MP3 file) as input and outputs a corresponding MIDI file representing the detected drum hits.
 The core will be a deep neural network (initially a CNN or CRNN) processing Mel-spectrograms to identify the onset times and types of core drum instruments (e.g., kick, snare, hi-hat).
 A post-processing module converts detected onsets into MIDI notes using the standard General MIDI (GM) mapping with a **fixed velocity**.
-Optional extensions include PDF notation generation via MuseScore and custom MIDI mapping.
+While developed in a notebook, the structure will follow logical sections (data handling, model, training, inference, post-processing) to facilitate potential future refactoring into Python modules for applications like a web UI.

 ---

 ## 1. Purpose & Vision

 - **Objective**: Automate the transcription of recorded drum tracks into a standard symbolic format (MIDI) to assist musicians, producers, and educators.
+- **Development Approach:** Implement the core functionality within one or more **Jupyter Notebooks** (`.ipynb`) for ease of development, visualization, and assignment submission.
 - **Core Scope**: Accurately detect the **onset time** and **instrument class** for essential kit elements:
   - **Initial Target Classes:** Kick Drum, Snare Drum, Closed Hi-Hat.
-(Consider adding Open Hi-Hat if feasible within the timeframe).
 - **Outcomes**:
   1. **MIDI Export**: Generate a standard General MIDI (GM) file (Channel 10) mapping detected instruments to their standard note numbers (e.g., Kick=36, Snare=38, Closed Hi-Hat=42) with a **fixed, pre-defined velocity** (e.g., 100).
   2. **PDF Notation (Optional Extension)**: Automated engraving via a MIDI-to-sheet music pipeline (e.g., using MuseScore).
   3. **Custom MIDI Mapping (Optional Extension)**: Allow users to provide a mapping file (e.g., JSON) to assign detected instruments to non-GM MIDI notes.
+- **Future Goal:** The notebook implementation should be structured logically to allow relatively straightforward refactoring into separate Python (`.py`) modules for potential integration into a web application or more complex pipelines later.

 ---

-## 2. System Architecture
+## 2. System Architecture (Conceptual Sections within Notebook)

 ### 2.1 Data Ingestion & Preprocessing

 - **Input**: Mono or stereo WAV/MP3 files containing isolated drum tracks or mixes where drums are prominent.
-- **Preprocessing**:
+Path to input files will be specified within the notebook or via simple variables.
+- **Preprocessing Steps (Implemented as functions/cells):**
   - **Resampling**: Standardize audio to a consistent sample rate (e.g., 44.1 kHz or 22.05 kHz).
   - **Normalization**: Normalize audio amplitude (e.g., peak or RMS).
   - **Time–Frequency Transform**: Compute **Mel-spectrograms** (using STFT followed by Mel filterbank) as the primary input feature for the model.
 Log-amplitude scaling is recommended.
+  - **Data Loading/Annotation Parsing:** Functions to load audio and corresponding ground truth MIDI/annotations, converting them into suitable formats (e.g., frame-wise labels) for training.

 ### 2.2 Model Core

-- **Architecture Options**:
+- **Architecture Options (Defined as classes/functions):**
   - **Baseline: CNN**: Frame-wise multi-label classification on Mel-spectrogram patches/frames.
-Each output neuron corresponds to an instrument class.
+Defined using PyTorch/TensorFlow within notebook cells.
-  - **Advanced: CRNN**: CNN front-end for feature extraction per frame + RNN (LSTM/GRU) backend to model temporal dependencies and improve onset localization.
+  - **Advanced: CRNN**: CNN front-end + RNN (LSTM/GRU) backend.
 - **Output**: Per-frame probability vector (shape: `[num_frames, num_classes]`), where each element `p(frame_i, class_j)` indicates the likelihood of instrument `j` being active in frame `i`.
-The model should be capable of predicting multiple instruments potentially active in the same frame (multi-label).

-### 2.3 Post-Processing
+### 2.3 Post-Processing & MIDI Generation

-- **Onset Detection**: Convert frame-wise probabilities into discrete onset events.
+- **Onset Detection (Implemented as functions/cells):**
   - Apply a threshold to the probability outputs for each instrument class.
   - Perform peak-picking on the thresholded probabilities to find likely onset times (time stamps).
-Refinements like smoothing or using activation functions designed for onset detection might be explored.
-- **MIDI Generation**:
+- **MIDI Generation (Implemented as functions/cells):**
   - For each detected onset `(timestamp, instrument_class)`:
-    - Create a MIDI Note On message.
+    - Create a MIDI Note On message using `mido` or `pretty_midi`.
-    - Map `instrument_class` to its standard GM note number (e.g., Snare -> 38).
+    - Map `instrument_class` to its standard GM note number.
-    - Set a **fixed velocity** (e.g., 100).
+    - Set a **fixed velocity**.
-    - Set MIDI channel to 9 (standard drum channel, often displayed as 10).
+    - Set MIDI channel to 9 (standard drum channel).
-    - Convert `timestamp` (seconds) to MIDI ticks based on a chosen tempo/time signature (or assume a default).
+    - Convert `timestamp` (seconds) to MIDI ticks.
-  - Use libraries like `mido` or `pretty_midi`.
+  - Function to save the generated MIDI data to a file.

 ---

 ## 3. Constraints & Considerations

+- **Development Environment:** Primarily **Jupyter Notebook**.
+Structure code logically within cells.
-- **Simplicity First**: Focus on the initial target classes (Kick, Snare, Closed HH) before adding more.
+- **Simplicity First**: Focus on the initial target classes (Kick, Snare, Closed HH).
 - **Velocity**: Explicitly **out of scope** for estimation; use fixed velocity.
-- **Polyphony**: The model _output_ should allow simultaneous predictions (multi-label per frame), but initial _training data_ might benefit from focusing on examples without perfectly overlapping onsets if available datasets are challenging.
+- **Polyphony**: Model output allows simultaneous predictions; training data handling might simplify based on dataset characteristics.
-- **Latency**: Batch (offline) processing is the goal.
-Real-time performance is an optional extension.
+- **Latency**: Batch (offline) processing within the notebook is the goal.
-- **Data Availability**: Acknowledge limitations of public annotated drum datasets.
-Plan for potential need for data augmentation or using synthetic data (Section 5).
+- **Data Availability**: Acknowledge limitations; plan for augmentation or synthetic data.
-- **Evaluation Metrics**:
-  - Frame-level: F1-score, Precision, Recall per instrument class.
-  - **Onset-level**: **F1-score, Precision, Recall using a tolerance window (e.g., +/- 50ms)** around ground truth onsets.
-This is crucial for evaluating transcription quality.
+- **Evaluation Metrics**: Frame-level and crucial **Onset-level** metrics (F1, P, R with tolerance window) should be calculated and displayed within the notebook.

 ---